riddhidange/riddhidange/README.md

 🌱 Currently learning & growing in the field of Software Development and Data Science with courses like Data Structures and Algorithms, Agile Methodologies, Web Development, Data Structures, Data Mining, and Database Management Systems

-🦹🏻‍♀️ Brushing up my Data Structures and Algorithms skills
+🦹🏻‍♀️ Brushing up on my Data Structures and Algorithms skills

 📫 How to reach me for opportuinities and collaboration : riddhi.dange@outlook.com